DrakirL/DrakirL.github.io/p10/rules/combat.md

 #### Holding Breath
 Creatures generally need to breathe.
 If a creature isn't meeting this need at the end of its turn, it gains 1 Exhaustion.<br>
-If a creature is breathing, it can start holding its breath as part of any other Action by making a Difficulty 0 Test of Endurance, bypassing its need to breathe for up to 1* Rounds (including this one).
+If a creature is breathing, it can start holding its breath as part of any other Action by making a Difficulty 0 Test of Endurance, bypassing its need to breathe for up to 2* Rounds.

 #### Downed
 A creature can "down itself" as part of any other action.
 Smaller "Hitbox".
 Some Partial Cover can become Full Cover.
 (PHRASING?
 DETAILS?)<br>